-Real estate resilience is the ability of a facility to adapt to and withstand disturbances while retraining the same basic structure, function, and self-regulation.
+Property resilience is the ability of a facility to adapt to and withstand disturbances while retaining the same basic structure, function, and self-regulation.
 Resilience includes the capacity of an asset to adapt, adjust, withstand, and recover from various external forces, including global climate change.

-Partner Energy’s Resiliency Assessments utilize the property’s historical data and regional climate data to identify risks from climate change, natural disasters and man-made impacts.
+Partner Energy’s Climate Risk and Property Resilience Assessments utilize the property’s historical data and regional climate data to identify risks from climate change, natural disasters and man-made impacts.
 We also consider the specific client’s risk tolerance and investment objective in order to make targeted recommendations that are based on factors such as asset hold period.
 The result of the assessment is an inventory of potential risks, list of property specific recommendations for risk mitigation measures, as well as cost and savings calculations.

 Risk factors are assessed on a regional and site-specific level and may include:

 - Climate Change and Natural Disaster Factor Examples: